Are you confident your sterile compounding preparations are compliant?

 Sterile compounding compliance standards reach beyond the hood, or cleanroom.
-Standards are often overlooked in other areas where sterile compounding may occur, such as anesthesia, ICU, emergency department, other procedural areas, oncology clinics, and other ambulatory areas.
+Standards are often overlooked in other areas where sterile compounding may occur, such as anesthesia, ICU, emergency department, other procedural areas, oncology clinics, infusion center and other ambulatory areas.
 In addition, sterile compounding compliance impacts personnel competency and safety, and how the healthcare facility manages ongoing monitoring.
 New standards also impact the sterile compounding of hazardous medications.

 Many factors impact the integrity of sterile preparations, such as air flow, pressure gradients, temperature, humidity and particle counts.

 Our Sterile Compounding Assessment focuses on three major areas: